FlexW/c-log/README.md

 # c-log

 Simple logging library for C. Just include the header and you are ready to start.
 It is possible to log to stdout or to a file.
+Library is not thread-safe.

 ## Usage
 Log to stdout: